ajimoti/roles-and-permissions-documentation/docs/basic-usage/model.md

 From the example above, we have imported the `HasRole` trait, and used it in the class; therefore an instance of the `App\Models\User` class can now be assigned roles and permissions.

-After assigned roles the model inherits the permissions associated with the assigned roles.
+After assigned roles, the model inherits the permissions associated with the assigned roles.

 :::note
 You will later learn how to associate permissions with roles in the [enum files section](https://blah.com).